tallesl/net-Query/README.md

 [SqlCommand.ExecuteScalar]:       http://msdn.microsoft.com/library/system.data.sqlclient.sqlcommand.executescalar.aspx
 [DbDataAdapter.Fill]:             http://msdn.microsoft.com/library/system.data.common.dbdataadapter.fill.aspx

+## Configuration

+There's a `QuickQueryConfiguration` with the following options:

+* `EnumAsString`: Treat enum values as strings (rather than as integers).
+* `ManualClosing`: Connection/transaction closing should be done manually (see below).
+* `Safe`: Throw if a selected property is not found in the given type.

 ## IN clauses

 It automatically prepares collections ([IEnumerable]) for [IN] clauses ([taking that burden off you][so]).